Welcome to Europe’s most comprehensive Christmas market guide!

 You don’t need tickets to visit the Christmas markets but if you’re planning to visit any major museums or events on your trip, you can save time by buying your entrance tickets in advance.
 Skip the Line tickets are for popular attractions like the Louvre in Paris, the Van Gogh Museum in Amsterdam and Schoenbrunn Palace in Vienna.
 Instead of having to queue for tickets at the attraction, you can purchase in advance and have your ticket emailed to you.

-For skip the line tickets in Europe, I suggest using one of these two websites:
+For skip the line tickets in Europe, I suggest using this website:

 It’s always important to take out travel insurance even if you are a European travelling in Europe.
 With insurance, you can be compensated for cancelled flights, lost luggage, stolen equipment and repatriation to your home country if needed.
 I personally use World Nomads for travel insurance and recommend them.